martinafm/News-homepage-website/README.md

 Project is coded with HTML5 and CSS3, using SASS and BEM technology.
 Additionaly, there is some Javascript code for toggling the mobile menu.

 ## Features
--On the website users are able to:
+- On the website users are able to:
--- View the optimal layout for the interface depending on their device's screen size -- See hover and focus states for all interactive elements on the page -- Bonus: Toggle the mobile menu (required some JavaScript)
+  - View the optimal layout for the interface depending on their device's screen size
+  - See hover and focus states for all interactive elements on the page
+  - Bonus: Toggle the mobile menu (required some JavaScript)
 - Project is created following the Mobile First principle and is also fully responsible at different breakpoints.

 ## Contact